Bookmarklet: Concept

 The executing script has access to the current page, which it may inspect and change.
 If the script returns an undefined type (rather than, for example, a string), the browser will not load a new page, with the result that the script simply runs against the current page content.
 This permits changes such as in-place font size and color changes without a page reload.

-An anonymous function that does not return a value, define a function, etc., can be used to force the script to return an undefined type:
+An immediately invoked function that returns no value or an expression preceded by the void operator will prevent the browser from attempting to parse the result of the evaluation as a snippet of HTML markup: